 As the winter time starts to roll in and the seasons change, you can probably expect someone in your household to get sick.
 That someone on this end was me, only it was nat at the house.

 I caught a cold while teaching a class in California, I felt it the first night I was in town and day one was pretty easy.
-I figured I would be over it quick and what helps me at times getting it over quicker is working out.
+I figured I would be over it quick.
+Sometimes what helps me getting it over the illness quicker is working out.
 Getting my body going has helped me work the junk out of my system and get me healing faster.
 So, naturally I hit a local Crossfit gym after class.
 It was at that point I realized this was no ordinary cold, my work out was cumbersome to say the least.
 While I made it through the workout I realized I was certainly not at 100%, it really did seem like the weight of the world on each end of the barbell.

 What typically happens when you get a cold?
-I know that everyone is a little different, but what I think we all share is fatigue.
+I know everyone is a little different, but I believe we all share fatigue as a common sympton.
 When fatigue sets in, it is very easy to take shortcuts.
 Shortcuts in just about everything we do, especially if there is a physical component.
-Defending your life would pretty much have a physical component so how do you handle that when you are not at your best.
-About the only thing you can do is turn your situational awareness to full blast, you literally have to break the knob and turn it past the highest setting.
-My instincts are pretty much fully engaged there, almost to the point I feel like they are really obvious.
+Defending your life is pretty much a physical evolution.
+How do you handle this level of exertion when you are not at your best.
+About the only thing you can do is turn your situational awareness to full blast plus, you literally have to break the knob and turn it past the highest setting.
+My instincts are pretty much fully engaged.
+Almost to the point I feel they are really obvious to the rest of the world.
 Like I’m walking around in a Kung-Fu stance sizing everyone up.
-Forget about it if I have to sit still for a little bit, like at dinners.
-Good lord, talk about hyperactive.
+Forget about it if I have to sit still for a little bit, like at meal times.
+Good lord, talk about my brain being hyperactive.

 Just because you are having a bad day doesn’t mean you get a free pass.
-You cannot call a time out and ask to reschedule.
-When it is go time, it is go time and ready or not shit is about to get real.
-During the class I found my level of concentration had to be set to high the whole class, luckily I had a great class with safety minded folks so that made it a little easier, but I still have to conduct the lectures and shoot the demonstrations.
+You cannot call a time out and ask to reschedule or do over.
+When it is go time, it is go time and ready or not it is about to get real.
+During the class I found my level of concentration had to be set to high the whole class.
+Luckily I had a great class with safety minded folks so my life was made a little easier.
+I still have to conduct the lectures and shoot the demonstrations.
 The hardest thing about the lectures is just making sure you don’t forget anything.
 I’m pretty sure I covered the whole subject and if I did overlook something I was able to add it in during a break.
-As for the demonstrations, it was a great opportunity to really evaluate myself.
+As for the demonstrations, it was a great opportunity to really evaluate myself and my skill.